NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/03-prompt-engineering/index.md

 ### The Professional Developer's Advantage

-As a professional developer, you have access to rich context that makes AI incredibly powerful:

-- **Your entire codebase** - Files, functions, and architectural patterns
-- **Project requirements** - Business logic and user needs
+As a professional developer, you have access to rich context that makes AI incredibly powerful.
+Your entire codebase provides a wealth of information through files, functions, and architectural patterns that reveal how your application is structured and operates.
+Beyond the code itself, you understand the project requirements that drive business logic and user needs, giving you insight into why certain decisions were made.

-- **Technical constraints** - Framework choices, performance requirements
-- **Team conventions** - Coding standards and best practices
+You also work within technical constraints that shape your development choices, from framework selections to performance requirements that must be met.
+Additionally, your team follows specific conventions around coding standards and best practices that ensure consistency and maintainability across the project.

-The key is learning how to **provide this context effectively** to get the best AI assistance.
+The key is learning how to **provide this context effectively** to get the best AI assistance that aligns with your specific development environment.

 ## Low-Context vs. High-Context Prompts